LABORA-INF-UFG/paper-MACAK-2022/README.md

 ----
 ## Description

-non3GPP-access is an open-source implementation to provide untrusted non3GPP access to 5GCN according to 3GPP Release 15.
+Untrusted non-3GPP access Wi-Fi use case is an open-source implementation to provide untrusted non3GPP access to 5GCN according to 3GPP Release 15.
 All the access is done via N3IWF.

 If you have questions or comments, please email us: [my5G team](mailto:my5G.initiative@gmail.com).